taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/01-introduction.md

 After all, Redux became the successor library of the Flux architecture.
 Even though there were a bunch of solutions around the Flux architecture, Redux managed to succeed.
 But why did it succeed?

 [Dan Abramov](https://twitter.com/dan_abramov) and [Andrew Clark](https://twitter.com/acdlite) are the creators of Redux.
 It was [introduced by Dan Abramov at React Europe](https://www.youtube.com/watch?v=xsSnOQynTHs) in 2015.
 However, the talk by Dan doesn't introduce Redux per se.
-Instead, the talk introduced a problem that Dan Abramov faced that led to Redux.
-I don't want to foreclose the content of the talk, that's why I encourage you to watch the video.
-If you are keen to learn Redux, you should dive into the problem that was solved by it for Dan Abramov.
-To do: Last part doesn't make sense.
+Instead, the talk introduced a problem that Dan Abramov faced that led to implementing Redux.
+I don't want to foreclose the content of the talk, that's why I encourage you to watch the video youself.
+If you are keen to learn Redux, you should dive into the problem that was solved by it.

 Nevertheless, one year later, again at React Europe, Dan Abramov reflected on the journey of Redux and its success.
 He mentioned a few things that had made Redux successful in his opinion.
-The two main take aways of the success of Redux were: the problem and the constraints.
-To do: Vielleicht etwas flach als main take aways...

 Redux was developed to solve a problem.
 The problem was explained by Dan Abramov one year ealier when he introduced Redux.
 It was not yet another library.
 It was a library that solved a problem.
 Time Traveling and Hot Reloading were the stress test for Redux.

-The second key take away, the contraints, were another key factor to its success.
+The contraints of Redux were another key factor to its success.
 Redux managed to shield away the problem with a simple API and a thoughtful way to solve the problem of state management itself.

 [You can watch the talk](https://www.youtube.com/watch?v=uvAXVMwHJXU) too.
 I highly recommend it.
 Either you watch it right now or after the next chapter that introduces you to the basics of Redux.